apache/activemq-artemis/docs/user-manual/en/filter-expressions.md

 it: `age > 18`.
 Since Apache ActiveMQ Artemis supports STOMP clients which can only send messages with string properties, that restriction is a bit limiting.
-Therefore, if you want your filter expressions to auto-convert String properties the the appropriate number type, just prefix it with `convert_string_expressions:`.
+Therefore, if you want your filter expressions to auto-convert String properties to the appropriate number type, just prefix it with `convert_string_expressions:`.
 If you changed the filter expression in the previous example to be `convert_string_expressions:age > 18`, then it would match the aforementioned message.